AbSciBio/remote-work/README.md

 The shared Google Doc should be used to document the discussion, decisions, and actions made during the meeting.
-This doc should be editable by all participants so participants can collaborate on notes and reference a single source of truth.
+This doc should be editable by all participants so participants can collaborate on notes and refer to a single source of truth.
-Annotations made to a Zoom whiteboard can be exported from Zoom and added to the document along with any other relevant assets or resources.
+Zoom's whiteboard can be exported and added to the document along with any other relevant assets or resources.

 This may feel like extra work at first, but this documentation minimizes miscommunication and establishes a source of truth for future reference.
 This